slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'How you do anything is how you do everything.'*

+> *'If you can’t do the little things right you will never do the big things right' -- Admiral McRaven*

+> *'Words are deeds.' -- Ludwig Wittgenstein*

 > *'Weakness of attitude becomes weakness of character.' -- Albert Einstein*

 <!--
-> *'If you can’t do the little things right you will never do the big things right' -- Admiral McRaven* -->
+your actions reveal your real values.
+-->

 Living is choosing.